NerdyStuff/Other_Databases/README.md

 6. Speaking of the RAM it needs tobe mentioned, that creating relationships between the graph nodes needs lots of resources as RAM.
 On our linux server we had some issues with too less RAM causing an error which ssaid that we need to increase our max heapsize for neo4j.
 After we increased the value to almost the maximum RAM available, first it seemed to be the solution for our problems while creating realtionships, but after a little while the cypher query also was terminated.
 Now we had two options: Increasing the RAM of our server or split our creation statements, so that just a smaler amount of relationships are created at once. we had no possibility to increase the built in RAM of our server, because we had no physical access and also the amount of RAM which we should have bought would cost quiet a lot, so we decided to split our statements and use kind of batch processing to get our task done.
 [This](https://stackoverflow.com/questions/40492337/neo4j-add-huge-number-of-relationships-to-already-existing-nodes) post was very helpfull to understand how to create a batch processing like query.

+7. While processing the big amount of data, we found out, that it could be useful to use an index on the nodes, so we fired up a query that creates an index on the keys of our nodes, here needs to be mentioned that the process of indexing is done in background see [this](https://www.quackit.com/neo4j/tutorial/neo4j_create_an_index_using_cypher.cfm) post therefore.
+So creating an index while creating relationships at the same rime is not a good idea, because the the advantages of the index are not used by the firtsly fired up relationship query.

 ## Used tools and software
 1. **[Umlet](https://www.umlet.com/)** for ER-Modeling of IMDb dataset
 2. **[docker](https://www.docker.com/)** as container engine